igorhvr/zfs-fuse-plus-tools-on-initrd/README.txt

-Sat Jul 18 2009
+Sat Nov 26 2009
 Maximilian Mehnert <maximilian.mehnert@gmx.de>
-These project is maintained at http://github.com/mmehnert/zfs-fuse-on-initrd
+This project is maintained at
+http://github.com/mmehnert/zfs-fuse-on-initrd
 If you get this file without the rest of the package, please fetch the scripts from there.